benkehoe/aws-sso-util/docs/run-as.md

 If you need to use multiple configurations in the same script, you can make multiple calls to `aws-sso-util configure profile` using different profile names to put those configurations in the same temporary configuration file, which you then use in subsequent commands by using the `--profile` argument (if it's available) or the `AWS_PROFILE` environment variable.

 There's nothing special about `aws-sso-util configure profile` in this example; you could write the raw configuration directly, for example using a [heredoc](https://tldp.org/LDP/abs/html/here-docs.html).
-This works for both AWS SSO and [other configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-settings); however, you should never embed credentials directly in a script.
+This works for both Identity Center and [other configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-settings); however, you should never embed credentials directly in a script.

 # Arguments

-## AWS SSO instance
+## Identity Center instance

-To explicitly set the AWS SSO instance, use `--sso-start-url` and `--sso-region`.
+To explicitly set the Identity Center instance, use `--sso-start-url` and `--sso-region`.
 If you're using `aws-sso-util run-as`, you're probably in a situation where you shouldn't assume anything about the configuration of the system it's running on.

-However, because it uses the same instance resolution procedure as other commands, if both values are not provided explicitly, there is a search for the AWS SSO instance.
+However, because it uses the same instance resolution procedure as other commands, if both values are not provided explicitly, there is a search for the Identity Center instance.
 Here are the details of of how the instance is determined:
 1. The start URL and regions are looked for in the following CLI parameters and environment variables, stopping if either are found:
     1. `--sso-start-url` and `--sso-region`
     2. `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION`
 2. If both the start URL and region are found, and the start URL is a full URL beginning wth `http`, these values are used.
-3. If not, all the profiles containing AWS SSO config are loaded.
-All AWS SSO instances found in the config are then filtered:
+3. If not, all the profiles containing Identity Center config are loaded.
+All Identity Center instances found in the config are then filtered:
     * If a start URL was found in step 1 and it begins with `http`, it will ignore all other instances.
     * If a start URL was found in step 1 and it does not begin with `http`, it is treated as a regex pattern that instance start URLs must match.
     * If a region was found in step 1, instances must match this region.